c4cs/c4cs.github.io/_commands/tools/time.md

 ~~~

 ### Meaning:
-The '-a' flag followed by a file 'out.txt' tells the program to redirect the output from the time
+The `-a` flag followed by a file `out.txt` tells the program to redirect the output from the time
-command to the file 'out.txt' but instead of overwritting the file, append the information to it.
+command to the file `out.txt` but instead of overwritting the file, append the information to it.

 ### Situation:
 If you only want to print out the user, system and total time